n8henrie/n8henrie.github.io/_posts/2011-12-07-handy-iphoto-albums.md

 </div>

 <div>
   That gave me an album with nothing but good pictures that I was in.
-Then I took the ones that looked like they&#8217;d make good profile pictures and drag-and-dropped them into my new &#8220;Profile Pics&#8221; album.
-Then make sure to select this album for syncing in iTunes, and <i>voila</i> &#8212; next time you want to set a profile picture on an iPhone app, you can almost always &#8220;choose existing,&#8221; and go right to your &#8220;Profile Pics&#8221; folder.
+Then I took the ones that looked like they’d make good profile pictures and drag-and-dropped them into my new “Profile Pics” album.
+Then make sure to select this album for syncing in iTunes, and <i>voila</i> — next time you want to set a profile picture on an iPhone app, you can almost always “choose existing,” and go right to your “Profile Pics” folder.
 </div>

 <div>